ChicoState/pricecheck-ux/phaseI/README.md

 ## Introduction

-Pricecheck is an extension that will check prices across multiple websites to help users find a better price.
+PriceCheck is an extension that will check prices across multiple websites to help users find a better price.
 The extension will return a link to the item once a cheaper option is found.
 Finding these prices will help users save money.

 ## Methods